HorizenOfficial/evm-documentation/docs/getting-zen.md

 ## Add ZEN to Wallet

 In order to deploy a smart contract, the account (in the wallet) that is associated with EON EVM requires some amount of currency for transactions.
-You can add tZEN to your wallet by using the **Horizen Faucet**.
+You can add TZEN to your wallet by using the **Horizen Faucet**.

 Perform the following steps to add TZEN to your wallet: